-First, we will work with partners across the National Park and across related agencies (eg VisitScotland and NatureScot) to identify a longlist of key locations and / or channels to deliver wildfire messaging to target audiences.
+First, partners across the National Park and across related agencies (eg VisitScotland and NatureScot) will identify a longlist of key locations and / or channels to deliver wildfire messaging to target audiences.

-Second, we will work with a specialist contractor to develop a simple communications framework for wildfires, underpinned by best-available evidence on influencing visitor / audience behaviour.
-This framework will not be designed for any one channel or platform but instead will be adaptable to everything from a face-to-face conversion to a roadside sign.
+Second, a simple communications framework for wildfires, underpinned by best-available evidence on influencing visitor / audience behaviour will be developed.
+This framework will not be designed for any one channel or platform but instead will be adaptable to everything from a face-to-face conversation to a roadside sign.